iahmadhabibx/javascript360/README.md

 Using memoization, the fibonacci function's costly recursive calls are optimized, and subsequent calls with the same arguments are retrieved from the cache, avoiding redundant computations.
 # Day - 48:
 Custom event listener in javascript.
 You can use it to manage communication between different parts of your application without tightly coupling them.
 It's a versatile tool to implement pub/sub patterns, callbacks, and more in a clean and organized manner
+# Day - 49:
+Using array reducer to find the most occurring number in an array